ibm-cloud-docs/secrets-manager/endpoints.md

 | `{IAM_token}` | Your {{site.data.keyword.cloud_notm}} IAM access token. |
 {: caption="Table 3.
 Required parameters for retrieving service endpoints with the API" caption-side="top"}

 A successful request returns the endpoint URLs that are associated with the region and service instance CRN that you specify.
-If your instance is configured only for access over a private endpoint, the API returns only the `private_endpoints` object as part of the response.
 The following JSON snippet shows an example response.

 ```json
 {